camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/30-events/70-cancel-and-compensation-events.html.md

 *   If a compensation boundary event is attached to an activity with multiple instance characteristics, a compensation event subscription is created for each instance.
 *   If a compensation boundary event is attached to an activity which is contained inside a loop, a compensation event subscription is created for each time the activity is executed.
 *   If the process instance ends, the subscriptions to compensation events are canceled.

-Note: The compensation boundary event is not supported on embedded subprocesses.

 A compensation boundary event is defined as a typical boundary event: